Chart Color Schemes

 Health performance in Sunset is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Sunset faces significant health challenges, according to AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are high among younger and older age cohorts alike.
+Sunset faces significant health challenges, as assessed by AreaSearch's analysis of mortality rates and chronic condition prevalence.
+Common health conditions are somewhat prevalent across both younger and older age cohorts.

-Private health cover is exceptionally high at approximately 60% of the total population (1,351 people), compared to 52.5% across Rest of Qld.
-The most common medical conditions are asthma and mental health issues, affecting 7.1 and 5.6% of residents respectively.
-However, 77.7% of residents declare themselves completely clear of medical ailments, compared to 67.6% across Rest of Qld.
-Working-age residents have low chronic condition prevalence.
-The area has 9.5% of residents aged 65 and over (212 people), lower than the 20.4% in Rest of Qld.
+The rate of private health cover is exceptionally high at approximately 60% of the total population (1,331 people), compared to 52.5% across Regional Qld.
+The most common medical conditions in the area are asthma and mental health issues, impacting 7.1 and 5.6% of residents respectively.
+77.7% of residents declare themselves completely clear of medical ailments, compared to 67.6% across Regional Qld.
+Working-age residents show low chronic condition prevalence.
+The area has 9.7% of residents aged 65 and over (213 people), which is lower than the 20.4% in Regional Qld.
 National rankings are broadly in line with the general population.

 Frequently Asked Questions - Health